 This handy tip follows on directly from our first point and will allow you to prioritise your jobs more efficiently.
 It seems obvious right?
 But actually, a list will ensure that you don’t miss any tasks and it will often serve as a great reminder of how busy your days are.

-Unfortunately, neglecting some small tasks can be costly, which is why a list will help you keep track of everything.
+Unfortunately, neglecting some small tasks can be costly.
+This is why a list will help you keep track of everything.
 Look at your list and ask yourself, do I need to be doing all of these jobs myself?
 We’ll come back to this point a little later.

-If you’ve planned your day and prioritised your tasks in a list you need to stay focussed.
-Otherwise both of these actions will be for nothing and you’ll go back to your old, unorganised ways.
+Even if you’ve planned your day and prioritised your tasks you’ll need to stay focussed.
+Otherwise all of your work will be for nothing and you’ll go back to your old, disorganised ways.

 Sounds easy, but you need to train yourself to be strict with your plan and your list of tasks.
-Obviously, if urgent matters arise that need your attention then give them your attention but d not get side-tracked by menial jobs; especially ones that other people can do.
+Obviously, if urgent matters arise that need your attention then give them your attention but do not allow yourself to get side-tracked by menial jobs; especially ones that other people can do.

 Our modern world affords a huge number of benefits to business owners, particularly in terms of technology and gadgets.
 Don’t fear new innovations, embrace them!
 They will ultimately make your life easier.

 You’ve probably got a smartphone, but there is a strong possibility that you’re not using it to its full potential.
 Get it configured to receive/send your business emails, display your calendar and notify you of important reminders.
 You’ll feel like you’ve got full office access right in the palm of your hand.

 Try to ensure that you are only focussing on the jobs that add real value to your business and ultimately improve its profitability.
 This means that you will need to learn to delegate tasks where appropriate.